SoulCRYSIS/virentis/README.md

 ## Disclaimers

 - If you want any blender files, I'm happy to share, just contact me.
-- Most assets are generated from AI, you can follow my process here https://www.notion.so/3D-model-to-Factorio-sprites-2b36be37c4c08009a8c0deeea1b82904
+- Most assets are generated from AI, you can follow my process here (just updated to v2) https://www.notion.so/3D-model-to-Factorio-sprites-2b36be37c4c08009a8c0deeea1b82904